tshepang/blog/content/The Lives of Others (2006).md

 categories = ['movies']
 +++

-Here\'s [an article] that inspired me to watch this one.
-It\'s one of those movies that make you lucky to live in today\'s South Africa, because it shows abuses of human freedom in East Germany in the mid-80\'s.
+Here's [an article] that inspired me to watch this one.
+It's one of those movies that make you lucky to live in today's South Africa, because it shows abuses of human freedom in East Germany in the mid-80's.
 The acting is pretty good, especially by the guy who is taking part in the spying of the palywright.
 The very last moment is a tearjecker.